-These Veggie Stuffed Peppers are made with a delicious mixture of black beans, quinoa, spinach, and colorful vegetables.
-They are nourishing and simple to make.
+This Veggie Stuffed Peppers recipe is made with a delicious mixture of black beans, quinoa, spinach, and colorful vegetables.
+They're nourishing and simple to make.
 Plus the leftovers reheat great!
 (Vegan, gluten-free, oil-free.)

 These black bean quinoa stuffed peppers with spinach are a comfort food classic but made healthier.

 Each pepper half is generously filled with a flavorful, hearty mixture of black beans, fluffy quinoa, and colorful vegetables.

 Plus they're fun to make and look so festive!

 Ingredients for Black Bean Stuffed Peppers

 For this recipe you will combine in a baking dish then bake in the oven:

 - White quinoa: Quinoa is a great source of protein, fiber, and many other nutrients.
 It's also a complete protein which means it contains all nine essential amino acids.
 I like to use white quinoa for this recipe, but you could also substitute brown rice other other grain if desired.

 - Yellow onion: Or you can use white onion or sweet onion instead.